Utah Veterans Benefits

 Utah Veteran Benefits

 In addition to federal programs such as the GI Bill, there are veterans education benefits programs provided by the states.
-The following are the Utah veterans’ benefits programs in 2020.
+The following are the Utah veterans’ benefits programs.

 Utah Veteran Education Benefits

 Purple Heart recipients are eligible for a tuition waiver at all public institution of higher learning in Utah.
 This benefit can be used toward a degree up to and including a Master’s Degree.
 To receive this benefit the Veteran must submit proof that they have a Purple Heart to the State Institution they are attending.

 Scott B Lundell Tuition Waiver for Military Members’ Surviving Dependents

 Surviving dependents of service members killed in action on or after September 11, 2001 are eligible for a tuition waiver at state schools.